-Lilies are prized by home gardeners for their dramatic flowers and long, sturdy stems.
-Asiatic Lilies (Lilium asiatica) and Oriental Lilies (Lilium orientalis) are common types of lilies grown both commercially and in home gardens.
+Gardeners prize lilies for their dramatic flowers and long sturdy stems.
+Asiatic Lilies (Lilium asiatica) and Oriental Lilies (Lilium orientalis) are common types of lilies grown commercially and in home gardens.
 However, each has its appeal and growing needs, which may make one more ideal than the other for your landscape.

 Asiatic Lily Identification

-Asiatic Lily cultivars are classified as Division I Lilies, which grow 1 to 5 feet (30 cm to 1.5 m) tall and produce deep red, orange, rose, bright yellow, peach, cream or white flowers.
-Each bloom is typically 6 to 8 inches (15 to 20 cm) in diameter and petals are often streaked or spotted with another color.
-Asiatic Lilies are further separated into 3 subdivisions based on flower appearance.
+Asiatic Lily cultivars are classified as Division I Lilies, which grow 1 to 5 feet (30 cm to 1.5 m) tall and produce deep red, orange, rose, bright yellow, peach, cream, or white flowers.
+Each bloom is typically 6 to 8 inches (15 to 20 cm) in diameter, and petals are often streaked or spotted with another color.
+Asiatic Lilies are further separated into three subdivisions based on flower appearance.
 Subdivision IA Lilies bloom in June.
-Their flowers are upright and borne singly or in umbels, which are clusters of stems on a single main branch.
+Their flowers are upright and borne solitary or in umbels, which are clusters of stems on a single main branch.
 Lilies in subdivision IB produce outward-facing flowers in June.
 These flowers are often streaked with purple.
 Subdivision IC Asiatic Lilies have flowers that are borne pendant, or facing downward, in early July.

 Oriental Lily Identification

 Oriental Lilies are classified as Division VII Lilies, which thrive and reach 2 to 6 feet (60 cm to 1.8 m) tall.
 They bloom from July through August, with flowers that are 4 to 12 inches (10 to 30 cm) in diameter.
 Oriental Lilies may be pure white, crimson, or white splotched with red or pink, and they are divided into four subdivisions based on their flower appearance.
 Subdivision VIIA Lilies produce trumpet-shaped flowers, while subdivision VIIB Lilies produce bowl-shaped flowers.
 Subdivision VIIC Lilies produce recurved blooms, which means the petals curve outward instead of cupping inward, while lilies in subdivision VIID produce clusters of 12 to 30 flowers that have recurved petals but flat faces.